Posted on May 15, 2017

-Finally, it was the supreme team effort of music students and staff, most ably led by Mrs Alison Bezaire who took us on a journey through song and music which added depth and texture to the worship.
+Finally, it was the supreme team effort of music students and staff, most ably led by Mrs Alison Bezaire who took us on a journey through song and music which added a great deal of depth and texture to the worship.
+This included The Hallelujah chorus brought together alumni, students, staff and members of the school community in an exquisite example of how music brings people together and speaks to all who are listening.
+Grace Powers’ solo of Amazing Grace captured the hearts of all the congregation with her amazing and soulful singing.

-Thank you to all who came and participated in this service of worship and thanks.
+Thank you to all who came and participated in this service of worship and all who worked together to make it possible.

 Grace and Peace